 It is important to pick a topic that is relevant to you personally, not just one that you think you will be able to find a lot of information on.
 There is information out there on every topic (the trick is finding the right key words, and we'll address that in Finding Articles), so don't worry about being able to find articles.
 Remember, you're going to be spending quite a bit of time with this topic, so pick one that you're going to enjoy writing about.

 Now that you've picked a topic, it's time to evaluate what you need to know about it in order to gather research.
-Some suggestions of questions to ask are:
+Ask yourself:

-For most papers and projects you will be required to do, it is not enough to present lists of facts and figures; You will need to present your personal opinion or argument that is backed by academic literature and research.
+For most papers and projects, it is not enough to present lists of facts and figures.
+Instead, you will need to present an opinion or argument that is backed by academic literature and research.
+Essentially, you need to make a claim that can be argued for and against.

 One method to consider is formulating a consequence-based question, such as "What are the consequences of X on Y?"
 Some example questions are listed below:

 Use these sources and others to decide what stance you are going to take on your topic.
-Are you for or against it?
-Remember when picking an argument that it needs to be just that: an argument.
+Remember when picking an topic that it needs to be something people disagree about.
 If your opinion is something that your intended audience is naturally going to agree with unanimously, you may want to reconsider the direction you take the paper.
 The best papers present something new, whether it is a new argument, a new way of looking at a certain situation, new methods to address an issue, etc. Whatever your topic might be, make it your own!

-Now it is time to put all of the background information you've gathered together to give you a solid foundation to research articles with.
-You may find the following table to be a helpful way to organize your data.
+Now it is time to put all of the background information you've gathered together to give you a solid foundation for your research.
+You may find the following table helpful in organizing your data.
 Keep in mind that this is NOT your thesis statement, just a tool to narrow your research.
-If you can fill out this table, you most likely have a narrow enough topic with enough direction to perform some great research.
+If you can fill out this table, you most likely have a narrow enough topic with enough direction for some great research.

 1) I am researching ______________________________________ (topic)